 Timor Leste aka East Timor is a tropical island 8 degrees south of the Equator.
-The country consists of the main island, Atauro Island north of Dili, Jaco Island at the eastern tip of the main island and the enclave of Oe-Cussi set within West Timor (Indonesia).
+The country consists of half of the main island, Atauro Island north of Dili, Jaco Island at the eastern tip of the main island and the enclave of Oe-Cussi set within West Timor (Indonesia) Geographically Timor Leste is situated approximately 300 nautical miles North of Australia.

 The country has two main seasons, the wet and the dry Season.